overnode-org/overnode/README.md

-# Clusterlite
+# Cade
+CADE is **C**ontainerized **A**pplication **DE**ployment (CADE) toolkit
+for automated deployment and management of applications based on micro-services architecture.

-Simple but powerful alternative to Kubernetes, DC/OS and Docker Swarm.
+It is smaller but still powerful alternative to Kubernetes, DC/OS, Nomad and Docker Swarm.

 ## Motivation
 The tool was grown naturally during development and simplification